Dyson Gen5 Detect vs. V15 Detect

 Cleaning Head28.76 CFM34.55 CFM62.82 CFM

-This was a disappointment for me since Dyson advertised this to be their most powerful cordless vacuum.
+This was a disappointment for me, as Dyson advertised this as their most powerful cordless vacuum.

 But that didn’t translate with the cleaning experiments we’ll examine below.